 - How these fraudsters ultimately met their demise

-In this instance, it was exposed due to the global financial crisis of 2008 and the fact that so many investors withdrew their money from Madoff's scheme however he has started to come under suspicion for his activities as early as 1992.
+In this instance, it became exposed due to the global financial crisis of 2008 and the fact that so many investors withdrew their money from Madoff's scheme however he has started to come under suspicion for his activities as early as 1992.

 As a trusted figure, with friends in the right places, he always seemed to get away with it.
-Eventually though he was convicted for his crimes and is now serving a prison sentence in a federal prison
+Eventually, though he was convicted for his crimes and is now serving a prison sentence in a federal prison.

-In 1999 Jordan Belfort, a former stockbroker and more widely known as The Wolf of Wall Street, pleaded guilty to fraud.
+In 1999 Jordan Belfort, a former stockbroker and more widely known as The Wolf of Wall Street pleaded guilty to fraud.
 He ran a boiler room as part of a penny-stock scam through his company Stratton Oakmont.
-At its peak, the operation had over 1,000 employees all targeting unsuspecting customers via the telephone with low value stocks in little known companies.
+At its peak, the operation had over 1,000 employees all targeting unsuspecting customers via the telephone with low-value stocks in little known companies.

-From 1989 his activities were under close scrutiny from the National Association of Securities Dealers who eventually shut down Stratton Oakmont in 1996.
+From 1989 his activities were under scrutiny from the National Association of Securities Dealers who eventually shut down Stratton Oakmont in 1996.
 In 1999, he pleaded guilty to fraud and stock-market manipulation.
 He was sentenced to 4 years in prison but served 22 months after defrauding investors of $200 million through "pump and dump" stock deals.